nurulashraf/nurulashraf/README.md

-## 👋 **Hi there!**
+# 👋 Hi, I’m Nurul Ashraf

-I’m Nurul Ashraf, an aspiring data scientist from Kuala Lumpur, passionate about creating impactful solutions through data, design, and technology.
+Aspiring Data Scientist from Kuala Lumpur, passionate about transforming data into impactful solutions through design and technology.

 ---

-## 🚀 **What I Do**
+## 🚀 What I Do
-- **Data & Design**: Turning insights into user-friendly experiences
+- **Data & Design**: Insights and user-focused solutions
-- **Tech Enthusiast**: Proficient in Python, AI, Cloud Computing, and System Analysis
+- **Tech Savvy**: Skilled in Python, Machine Learning, and Cloud Computing
-- **Continuous Learner**: Exploring AI, Cloud, and Entrepreneurship

 ---

-## 📈 **Skills**
-- Python, System Analysis, Cloud Computing
-- Data Visualisation, User Experience Design
-- Problem Solving & Creative Solutions

----

-Let’s connect and build something great! 🚀
+Let’s connect and create meaningful projects!